 How do I know if my OralB electric toothbrush is being charged?

 Look for the blinking green light that every OralB model except Vitality and Pro 500 has.

 If be battery is totally drained, it will have to recharge for 15-20 minutes before it even starts blinking.

 - 1000, old 2000, old 3000, old 4000, old 5000, old 6000, 7000 – 22 hours

 - new 2000, new 3000, new 4000, new 5000, new 6000, 8000, 9000 – 15 hours

-How do I know when my Oral B electric toothbrush is charged?
+How do I know when my electric tooth brush is fully charged?

-When the green charging light stops blinking, the battery is fully charged.
+When the green charging light stops blinking, the battery has a full charge.

 If you would like to read the troubleshooting guide about Philips Sonicare toothbrushes, please let me know!